sthenault/lowatt_collect/README.rst

 This is driven by a 'sources' definition YAML_ file.
 Each source may either define sub-sources or have a 'collect' value indicating the command to use to collect data and/or a 'postcollect' value indicating the command or commands to start when a new file is collected.
+Last but not least, a source with a 'poscollect' command may have a 'collectack' value indicating the command to use to notify postcollect success / failure.
+This is useful for collect commands relying on some index file that should be "commited" only if the postcollect succeed.

 A source may only have 'postcollect' defined without any 'collect' in case where files are put in there by hand or any other way than the above 'collect'